nopn0p/rkorova/README.md

 * DEFAULT_PORT = 61040
 * IP = 127.0.0.1
 * XOR key = 0x2A

-Change these values lol
+* MAGICENV = ""oldmcdonald" -- the value can be whatever you want, subspace just wants to know it exists Change these values lol

 ### Hiding files example